PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 -----------------------
-Generally, all of the features of `requests.Session`_ are available to the user as they would be if using the Requests Python library directly, since :class:`pdpyras.PDSession` and its subclasses for the REST/Events APIs are descendants of it.
+Generally, all of the features of `requests.Session`_ are available to the user as they would be if using the Requests Python library directly, since :class:`pagerduty.PDSession` and its subclasses for the REST/Events APIs are descendants of it.

 The ``get``, ``post``, ``put`` and ``delete`` methods of REST/Events API